 We didn’t really connect until a month into my trip, but then it was like a whirlwind.
 He was writing me love notes and throwing rocks at my window late at night so we could talk.
-Then sometimes at night we would sneak out to the field and spend hours talking and making out under the stars.
+Then sometimes at night we would sneak out to the field and spend hours talking under the stars.
 It was actually really romantic thinking back.
 He was older then me and very convincing, and even though I wasn’t technically on vacation, I wasn’t at home in my regular environment either, so I figured I should let loose and went with it.

 By the time April rolled around, J had convinced me that we were meant to be together, and that he would find a way to join me in Canada.
 My innocent 18 year old self totally hung on to each word he said.
 This man wrote me poems and songs for me which he serenaded me with on the front porch while strumming a guitar (dreamy hey) How could I possibly think any else?

 Well, after I returned home, the emails and even a few international phone calls went back and forth for probably 6-8 months… pretty good for a long distance “relationship” at 18.
 But then…. things just petered out I guess?
 I’m not even sure what happened to be honest.
 Over 10 years has past and well… J never made it here.
 I never went back, although I never said I would.
 But we both moved on with our lives.
-At least I did, I never found out what happened to J. And I’m realizing that although I’m sure I was heartbroken at the time, possibly even cried once or twice, it’s basically been inconsequential in the long term of my life.
+At least I did, I never found out what happened to J. And I’m realizing that although I’m sure I was heartbroken at the time, possibly even cried once or twice, it’s basically been inconsequential in the long-term of my life.

 I barely even remember that it happened let alone how it ended.